 Board of Trustees

-KATHLEEN CAMPISANO, GLOBAL CHIEF MARKETING OFFICER, BEACON MEDIA GROUP
+KATHLEEN CAMPISANO, GLOBAL CHIEF MARKETING OFFICER, BEACON MEDIA GROUP (CHAIRPERSON, THE TOY FOUNDATION)

 Kathleen Campisano is Global Chief Marketing Officer of Beacon Media Group.
 She is an award-winning business leader with an impeccable record of driving multimillion-dollar growth.
 Areas of expertise include strategic planning, P&L management, brand building, ideation, product development, integrated media planning and buying, merchandising, and experiential retailing.